jbaldwin/liblifthttp/README.md

 You're using curl?
 Do you even lift?

-Copyright (c) 2017-2020, Josh Baldwin

 https://github.com/jbaldwin/liblifthttp

-**liblifthttp** is an HTTP C++17 client library that provides an easy to use API for both synchronous _and_ asynchronous requests.
+**liblifthttp** is a C++17 HTTP client library that provides an easy to use API for both synchronous _and_ asynchronous requests.
 It is built upon the rock solid libcurl and libuv libraries.

 **liblifthttp** is licensed under the Apache 2.0 license.